Different ways to say hello

 First up is hola.
 This is your basic, every day ‘hello’.
 It absolutely works in any situation you could ever find yourself in, but it gets boring after a while, and native speakers have a plethora of other words and phrases to use.

-We’ve got como estás, which we’ve learned to translate (if you've taken the free lesson on how to create Spanish sentences), literally meaning ‘how are you’.
+We’ve got como estás, literally meaning ‘how are you’.
 Easy, right?
 We say the same in English, too!
 You can also go a step further to como está usted, something you’ll say to someone who needs a more respectful greeting.
 It still means ‘how are you’, just has a hint of formality, like saying ‘how are you sir’.

 A really common one that you generally won't find in a Spanish textbook, depending on which country you’re in of course, is bueno or buenas.
 This literally translates as ‘good’, but can be used in virtually any situation to greet someone and sound like you actually belong.